-Before you sign up, you have to answer some simple questions about your weight and how much you want to lose, and then the computer’s algorithm will work out your weight loss goal and a weekly plan on how to achieve it.
+Before you sign up to the Noom app, you have to answer some simple questions about your weight and how much you want to lose.
+The computer’s algorithm will work out your weight loss goal and a weekly plan on how to achieve it.

 Is the Noom diet plan good for weight loss?

-Seeing as most of us carry our phones everywhere, the Noom diet makes it incredibly easy to track calories and what you’re eating.
+Yes, the Noom diet makes it incredibly easy to track calories and what you’re eating which is great for weight loss.
 In fact, you’ll probably only need to spend around ten minutes a day on the app filling in your progress.
 Forgotten to add something in?
 Your health coach will prompt you to help you stay on track.

-“Keeping a food diary can be incredibly helpful if you’re trying to lose weight,” says Dr Gall.
+“Keeping a food diary can be incredibly helpful if you’re trying to lose weight,” confirms Dr Gall, resident GP at iMeds.

 “Being able to see what you’re eating on a daily basis can help you to identify positive and negative eating habits, and can make you more aware of the calories that you consume.
 You may even be less likely to snack on foods with a high-calorie density as you’ll know that you need to record it, so you might opt for healthier snacks instead.”